 - Dismiss your dispute.
 If you’re abusive towards the CRT, we might also put an end to your dispute and dismiss it.
 This would mean that you would lose any fees you had paid to use the CRT up to that point.

-When is abusive behaviour also unlawful?
+When is abusive behaviour unlawful?

-In some cases, it depends on the context.
+It depends on the context.
 For example, threatening is both abusive and unlawful if the threat promises:

 - Physical violence towards the CRT staff member, another party, or their friends or family.